What to do with all those dried prunes when you become "regular" again? Try the Chintzy Constive Chef's Moroccan Chicken recipe, of course.

 - 1 small container of yogurt - optional.
 About 6 oz.
 Since you are cooking with fruit, any type of yogurt is okay.

 - 3-4 oz. package of nuts - optional.
 Any type, I used roasted almonds - peanuts, cashews and pistachio are good.

 - 1 tablespoon of garlic - chopped.

 - 1 cup of stock (or water) - vegetable or chicken.

 - 1 tbsp. paprika

 - 1 tbsp. cumin

 - Salt and pepper to taste - if nuts are salted, then leave it out.

 In a large pot add chopped onion and garlic.
 Sprinkle on seasonings, including: cumin, paprika, salt and pepper.
 Add prunes, yogurt and water or stock - mix well.
 Place chicken pieces on top and spoon liquid mixture over chicken.

 * I was introduced to Chicken with Prunes by our friend Stacey.
 She made it simply with chicken, prunes, liquid (white wine or stock), salt and pepper.
 You can do this too.
-Just add a cup of stock to chicken pieces and prunes, then season, and bake uncovered an hour and a half.
+Just add a cup of stock to chicken pieces and prunes, then season, and bake uncovered an hour.
 It will taste delish.